These roasted green beans with garlic and olive oil are delicious and easy to make. Just 15 minutes in a 425°F oven, and this side dish is ready!

 Variations

 - Add more spices.
-Good options that I tried and liked include ½ teaspoon of onion powder, ½ teaspoon of dried thyme, and ¼ teaspoon of red pepper flakes.
+Good options I tried and liked include ½ teaspoon of onion powder, ½ teaspoon of dried thyme, and ¼ teaspoon of red pepper flakes.
 My husband likes spicy food and always requests red pepper flakes!

-You start by coating fresh green beans in olive oil, kosher salt, black pepper, and garlic powder.
+Coat fresh green beans in olive oil, kosher salt, black pepper, and garlic powder.

-I use my hands to ensure the beans are well-coated:
+I use my hands to ensure the beans are well-coated.

 Bake them in the oven until tender and browned in spots, about 15 minutes at 425°F.

-Expert Tips
+Recipe Tips

 Recipe FAQs

 Both are great!
-I love making boiled green beans and dressing them with kosher salt and butter.
+I love making boiled green beans and dressing them with kosher salt and melted butter.
 Sometimes, the simplest recipes are the best!
+But oven baking has its advantages, and I love how it makes vegetables crispy and delicious, especially when roasted in olive oil with garlic.

 Add fat and salt them generously.
 Either olive oil or butter - both are delicious.
 See this recipe for green beans almondine, for example.
+The French have always known that the secret to tasty vegetables is to add butter, olive oil, and/or cheese!

 Serving Suggestions

-Since I roast them in a 425°F oven, I like to serve these roasted green beans with main dishes I can bake in the same oven.
+Since I bake them in a 425°F oven, I like to serve roasted green beans with main dishes I can bake in the same oven.
 I often serve them with baked salmon.
-Just like the beans, it needs about 15 minutes in the oven.
-So these dishes are perfect together.
+Just like the beans, the salmon needs about 15 minutes in the oven, so these dishes are perfect together.
+Here they are in the oven - one pan with salmon and another with the beans:

 And here they are served for dinner: